VCityTeam/py3dtilers/README.md

 Py3DTilers works with **Python 3.9**.

-You can a lower version if you don't plan to work with the IfcTiler.
+You can use a lower version if you don't plan to work with the IfcTiler.
 Then, comment the line of the [IfcOpenShell in the setup.py](./setup.py#L23).

 ### For Unix